-The last tutorial on how to handle a project in Agisoft Photoscan Pro describes all the steps I usually do in some detail.
+The last tutorial on how to handle a project in Agisoft Metashape Pro describes all the steps I usually do in some detail.
 Here, I’ll show you a flow diagram, which gives a nice concise overview for those who do not need to read up on all the details or prefer to have an overview at hand in parallel to the long-winded description of all the things you need to click.
-It also shows which steps of the process you actually need to do yourself, which steps Photoscan does, and which ones you can batch process easily.
+It also shows which steps of the process you actually need to do yourself, which steps Metashape does, and which ones you can batch process easily.

 Below, in contrast, is the diagram for cases where splitting the image set into target-bearing and non-target-bearing parts is not worth the effort.

 Now, how do you read this flowchart?

 On the left, you see boxes in BLUE.
 These are steps that require you to do something beyond simply starting a software command.

 On the right, you see boxes in ORANGE.
 These are steps that refer to in-program commands in Photoscan you can simply start directly.